 Remember when we were talking about TSH levels?
 TSH is a hormone released by the pituitary gland that stimulates the thyroid gland to produce more thyroid hormones.
 If your TSH levels are too low, then you may have an overactive thyroid gland – with your body producing too much thyroid hormones, which can lead changes in your body’s metabolism.
 (A low TSH value could also mean that you’re taking too much thyroid hormone supplementation or medication.)
-And if your TSH levels are too high, then the reverse is true: your thyroid gland may not be producing enough hormones.
+And if you have high TSH levels, then the reverse is true: you may have an underactive thyroid gland that’s not producing enough hormones.
+(Related: Hypothyroidism vs. hyperthyroidism)

 When TPO antibody (TPOab) levels are found in profuse amounts in your blood, it’s a red flag that your thyroid gland may be malfunctioning because of an autoimmune disorder.
 Not everyone with high TPOab levels has a badly-working thyroid gland, but such elevated levels are a warning sign that a thyroid disorder may be lurking ahead.